koute/new-gas-cost-model/tests/TESTCASES.md

      6:                          invalid
 ```

-Program should end with: panic
+Program should end with: page-fault (page address = 0x10000)

 Final value of the program counter: 0